ElZapallo432/ThermesChatbot/README.md

 <!-- METHOD OF USE -->
 <div class="lang-box lang-en">
     <h2>Method of Use</h2>
+ <p>¡To open this webpage you need to download this repositories files and open app.py through the terminal, then you can go ahead and open the index file and begin ussing the chatbot!
     <p>This chatbot is actually pretty simple to use;</p>
     <p>The interface is clearly inspired by the O.S terminal, that is merely a design choice that we found fitting for this project as we are also at the time trying to make a terminal chatting service.</p>
     <p>Through this fake terminal you can chat with Thermes Chatbot, it's trained to know a lot about Chilean plan regarding AI and the EU regulation concerning AI as well.
 It was trained specifically for both these topics but it can also answer common questions although it can fail sometimes, refreshing the page seems to fix the problem.</p>